Celts to the Crèche

 613/614-November 17, 680 AD

-Hilda is known to us 1400 years later mainly through The Venerable Bede’s Ecclesiastical History of the English People. (see day 22 of Celts to the Creche).
+Hilda is known to us 1400 years later mainly through The Venerable Bede’s Ecclesiastical History of the English People. (see day 23 of Celts to the Crèche).
 Bede penned this important work as a monk at Jarrow Abbey in Northumbria in 731.
 He probably wrote about this great Celtic leader based upon a lost history of Hilda’s life and from personal interviews with those who knew her, likely Bishop John of Beverly who had been trained by Hilda at Whitby.
-Bishop John of Beverly is the one who ordained Bede as a deacon and later ordained him into the priesthood.
+Bishop John of Beverly (see day 12 of Celts to the Crèche) is the one who ordained Bede as a deacon and later ordained him into the priesthood.

-Hilda was the Abbess/Founder of double monasteries, a Celtic way of monastic living that included monks and nuns in the same monastery in separate small houses, but worshipping together in the abbey church.
-Bede who seemed to have an unabashed admiration for Hilda, wrote that she was a woman devoted to God and a person of devotion and grace.
-The famous 664 A.D.
-Synod of Whitby that dramatically reshaped the Celtic way of life was held at her double monastery.
-Her last words on earth are appropriate for the struggle in today’s world, “to maintain the gospel peace among themselves and with others.”
+Bede who seemed to have an unabashed admiration for Hilda, wrote that she was “a woman devoted to God and a person of devotion and grace.”
+Her last words on earth are appropriate for the struggle in today’s world, to maintain the gospel peace among themselves and with others.

-Almost immediately after her birth, Hilda’s parents and older sister were sent into exile in Elmet in western Yorkshire and Hereric died there, likely poisoned by their “host” King Cerdic of Elmet.
+Almost immediately after her birth, Hilda’s parents and older sister were sent into exile in Elmet in western Yorkshire, England and Hereric (Hilda’s Father) died there, likely poisoned by their “host” King Cerdic of Elmet.
 Soon afterwards, Breguswith and her two young daughters moved back to Northumbria to be under the protection of King Edwin.
 They probably lived at King Edwin’s dual palaces at York and Yeavering.

 According to Bede, Hilda was baptized alongside King Edwin and his extended family by St. Paulinus in the especially built wooden York Minster on Easter Sunday, April 12 in 627.
 It is interesting that the Annals of Wales (Annales Cambriae) and the Historia Brittonum record that King Edwin was baptized by Rhun, son of Urien in 626, so it is possible that Edwin and his family including Hilda were baptized by Rhun or perhaps they were baptized twice, by Rhun and by St. Paulinus!

-Hilda had an older sister Hereswith (see day 3 of Celts to the Creche) who married into East Anglian royalty connected to King Rædwald of the famous Sutton Hoo burial.
+Hilda had an older sister Hereswith (see day 3 Celts to the Crèche) who married into East Anglian royalty connected to King Rædwald of the famous Sutton Hoo ship burial.
 Probably after her husband’s death, Hereswith was exiled to France to live at a Merovingian convent east of Paris with Anglo-Saxon familial ties.

 Bede eloquently extolled the virtues of women who were virgins in spite of marriage.
 Since he never mentioned Hilda’s virginity, it is quite likely as a royal princess that she was married to another royal, and was possibly not only a queen, but also a mother who in her late 20’s or early 30’s was either widowed or divorced.

 Hilda’s Calling and Her Monasteries.
-When Hilda was 33 years old, she was in East Anglia for a year preparing to travel by ship to France to join her sister.
-St. Aidan, the first Bishop of Lindisfarne (Holy Island) in Northumbria [read more about St. Aidan under Day 1 of Celts to the Creche] had been brought from the great Celtic monastery of Iona off the western coast of Scotland by King Oswald to convert the people of his kingdom.
-When Aidan heard about Hilda, he pleaded with her to stay in England and to begin a small monastery north of the River Wear.
-This was quite likely where St. Hilda’s Church, South Shields is located now.
+When Hilda was 33 years old, she was in East Anglia for a year preparing to travel by ship to a convent near Paris, France to join her sister, Hereswith.
+St. Aidan, the first Bishop of Lindisfarne (Holy Island) in Northumbria (see day 1 of Celts to the Crèche) had been brought from the great Celtic monastery of Iona off the western coast of Scotland by King Oswald to convert the people of his kingdom.
+When Aidan heard about Hilda, he pleaded with her to stay in England and to begin a small convent north of the River Wear.
+This may have been where St. Hilda’s Church, South Shields is located now or it may have been in the vicinity of St. Paul’s Church in Monkwearmouth.

-In 657, King Oswiu gave Hilda ten hides of land (about 1,200 acres) called Streanaesalch to build a double monastery and to raise his infant daughter, princess Æfflæd there.
+Hilda builds a new monastery at Whitby.
+In 657, King Oswiu gave Hilda ten hides of land (about 1,200 acres) called Streanæsalch to build a double monastery and to raise his infant daughter, princess Ælfflæd (see day 29 of Celts to the Crèche) there.
 Later this monastery became known by the Viking name of Whitby.

-There is some discussion among Anglo-Saxon scholars whether Whitby was originally at this location or at Strensall (very similar name to Streanaesalch), a village slightly north of York where St. Mary the Virgin Church is now located. (see reference below: Barnwell, Butler, Dunn. in The Cross Goes North).
-I visited this church in April 2012.
+There is some discussion among Anglo-Saxon scholars whether Hilda’s monastery was originally at this location or at Strensall (very similar name to Streanæsalch), a village slightly north of York where St. Mary the Virgin Church is now located. (see reference below: Barnwell, Butler, Dunn. in The Cross Goes North).
+I visited this Strensall church in April 2012 and in 2016.
 St. Hilda would probably be smiling that this ancient church is modern inside, has a praise band, and young families are once again worshipping here.

-Whitby flourished and became a center of great literacy and learning.
-It probably had a scriptorium where illuminated manuscripts were copied and decorated as evidenced by styli (used to practice on wax tablets before putting pen to parchment) and other manuscript tools which were found at the site in archaeological excavations.
+Under Hilda’s leadership, Whitby flourished and became a center of great literacy and learning.
+It most likely had a scriptorium where illuminated manuscripts were copied and decorated as evidenced by styli (used to practice on wax tablets before putting pen to parchment) and other manuscript tools which were found at the site in archaeological excavations.

-It is likely that Hilda also had a hermitage in Cumbria (There will be more about this hermitage in my future blog: Chasing Hilda.wordpress.com) and also established a monastery or hermitage where the current St. Hilda’s Church in Ellerburn is located.
+It is likely that Hilda also had a hermitage in Cumbria at Islekirk, which is said to be a corruption of Hild-kirk.
+She may have also established a monastery or hermitage where the current St. Hilda’s Church in Ellerburn is located.
 It is in a beautiful secluded spot beside any idyllic brook.

 Synod of Whitby.
 Whitby was of the Celtic persuasion (vs. the Roman way).
 Hilda’s monastery was probably based upon the rather rigorous Celtic St. Columbanus’ Rule perhaps mixed with some of the more compassionate St. Benedict’s Rule and likely a rule that she wrote herself.
 As Abbess, Hilda emphasized learning and literacy, scholarly study of the Bible, good works, holding all things in common, and living with one another in peace and love.

 At the close of the synod, King Oswiu chose for his kingdom to follow the Roman way.
 Wilfrid, an Anglo-Saxon bishop of the Roman persuasion convinced the king that since St. Peter held the keys to heaven that it would be expedient to follow the Roman method of doing church.
 Even though Hilda was disappointed and rather disgusted with Wilfrid, she followed the ruling and began to transform Whitby towards the Roman way.
-Colman, the Bishop of Lindisfarne who succeeded Aidan, could not follow this Roman way and he and his monks left Lindisfarne moving back to the abbey on Iona, and later some returned to Ireland.
+Colman, the Bishop of Lindisfarne (see day 25 of Celts to the Crèche) who succeeded Aidan, could not follow this Roman way and he and some of his monks left Lindisfarne moving back to the abbey on Iona, and later some returned to Ireland.
 Even to the end of Hilda’s life, she was not very fond of Wilfrid.

 Hilda’s wisdom led kings to come and ask her advice.
 Whitby became one of the greatest religious institutions and learning centers in England at that time.
 She was a great religious leader and teacher who was not only deeply spiritual, but was also a powerful administrator and visionary.